sangethmathewjohn/Git_Intro/README.md

 ## PULL

-To requests to add change in a repo
+Opposite of push to pull changes made in remote repo to local repo

 	git pull origin branch-name